Skip to main content

 This course explores the intersection of organizational performance, workforce excellence, communications and relationship management in leveraging nuclear energy for societal benefit.
 Learners will investigate how corporate citizenship, effective public engagement, and collaboration contribute to building social license.
 Through real-world nuclear project scenarios and related theories, participants will examine how external feedback informs technical performance.
 When combined with transparent and open communications, this creates a virtuous cycle of two-way communication that strengthens trust and performance.
 Learners will apply these insights to strengthen their roles as nuclear professionals, leaders, and ambassadors.

-This course provides foundational knowledge about how Nuclear Power Plants (NPP) operate.
+This course provides foundational knowledge about how nuclear power plants (NPP) operate.
 This includes information on key systems regarding their purpose, principal components, flow path, method of control, and how they integrate with overall plant operation.
-It will also identify the role of the Operations organization and the principal positions within that organization including the skill sets of a Nuclear Operators.
+It will also identify the role of the operations organization and the principal positions within that organization including the skill sets of nuclear operators.
 Participants will engage with self-paced materials and attend live sessions.

-This course introduces the basic concepts of materials science and the critical role material selection plays in nuclear systems.
-Learners will examine how different reactor types use specific fuels.
-They will be able to distinguish between the types, suitability and manufacturing of materials and fuels used in nuclear reactors and facilities across Canada.
+This course introduces the basic concepts of materials science and the critical role material selection plays in nuclear reactors.
+Learners will also examine how some reactor types use natural uranium whilst others require enriched fuel.
+They will be able to distinguish between the types, suitability and manufacturing of materials and fuels used in nuclear reactors across Canada.

 This course equips learners with the knowledge needed to pursue outward-facing roles within companies striving to enhance their relevance and revenue in Canada’s $20B nuclear supply chain.
 Participants will develop business acumen by learning about the market drivers, the engineering companies, constructors, suppliers, and subcontractors that collaborate within this dynamic market.
 Learners will apply their presentation and communication skills in a final project that simulates developing strategic business partnerships in the nuclear industry.